Forzooo/GitHub-Checker/README.md

 # GitHub-Checker
 **About the tool:** This tool aims to automate the process of checking and installing new versions available in one or more repositories on GitHub.
-It is written in Python, and is Open Source under the GPL-3.0 license.
+It is written in Python 3.12 (which is required), and is Open Source under the GPL-3.0 license.

 **About new releases:** The development phase of this tool has ended with `v1.0.11`.
 From now if new releases will be published they will only contain bug fixes or minor improvements.